niektb/sluisbrinkie-eurorack-published/Sluisbrinkie Faraday/README.md

 The top section is a traditional VCA.
 The potmeter acts as offset control.
 The output of the VCA is normalled to the input of the SSM2040-style filter (the connection can be broken by inserting a jack into the VCF input).

 ### SSM2040-style VCF
-The middle section is a 1-pole filter modeled after the revered SSM2040 VCF (which usually is a 4-pole filter but has a similar gain cell structure).
+The middle section is a 1-pole filter modeled after the revered SSM2040 VCF (which usually is a 4-pole filter but has a similar gain cell structure and the same type of asymmetric clipping).
 It's very colorful and can double as an overdrive when you overload the input.
+The uncolored input range is about 1Vpp.
+Above that, distortion will gradually be added.
 As it's a 1-pole filter, it's not capable of resonating (and therefore there is no resonance control).

 ### SVF (State Variable Filter) VCF
 Finally the bottom section is a 2-pole State Variable Filter with high-pass, band-pass and low-pass filter outputs.
 The HPF and LPF outputs can be mixed externally to obtain a notch filter.
 The resonance on the bottom section has a wide Q factor so a bigger portion of the signal is amplified, and it doesn't reduce the bass (so be careful, signals can get loud).
 It is not capable of self-oscillating.